EldenBeeGull

 I’ve been blessed to work with some great groups of people and as a result I haven’t felt the need to frequently change jobs.
 You can snag a traditional résumé here if you’re so inclined.

-• Hewlett-Packard Company (Vancouver, Washington) 1995-2000.
+- Hewlett-Packard Company (Vancouver, Washington) 1995 - 2000.

-I’ve worked on DeskJet and DeskWriter printer drivers which was a great combination of disciplines: hardware, firmware and software.
+I’ve worked on DeskJet and DeskWriter printer drivers which spanned a combination of disciplines: hardware, firmware and software.
 I enjoyed this environment since I interacted with people from many different backgrounds and the technology was exciting in its time.
 This included the transition from 68K to PowerPC as well as working on a small architecture team to eliminate performance bottlenecks.

-• Chancery Software (Walla Walla, WA) 1988-1995.
-Software Engineer.
+- Chancery Software (Walla Walla, WA) 1988-1995.

 I joined the company when it was known as Computer Networking Specialists.
 It was then renamed to Curriculum Networking Specialists and later bought by Chancery Software.
 The product, ClassWorks, still lives on.

-• Walla Walla College 1995.
+- Walla Walla College 1995.
 BSEE (Electrical Engineering)

 Clarkwood Software